Raid on Al Hathla: According to US

 The raid started when U.S. Navy SEALs from DEVGRU, airlifted by helicopter to the central province of Marib, with the support of Yemeni authorities, attacked a compound on a residential block held by al-Qaeda fighters in the village of Al-Hathla.
 A firefight broke out, and a Lockheed AC-130 was called in.
 US officials said that several US soldiers were wounded during the battle, but none killed.
 According to US officials, US forces killed seven AQAP militants through a combination of small arms fire and precision airstrikes.

 According to Tribal and local sources

 According to reports in tribal and local Yemeni news websites and sources, at least thirty US soldiers, aided by Yemeni government soldiers, were deployed in the rural area of Al Hathla in the early hours of the day, and engaged in a gun battle with fighters from two prominent tribes in the village, Al-Moradi and Al-Aadhali.
 The reports said that during the ensuing fierce battle, at least seven US soldiers were killed.
 The reports added that no AQAP fighters had been in the area when three Boeing AH-64 Apache, and two Military transport aircraft of the US approached the village.
-Yemeni and U.S. officials did not confirm nor deny these reports.